odanny-oc/DIASMercuryMagnetosphere/README.md

 <img src="./presentation/images/diagrams/magnetospheric_regions.png" width="500">

 A crossing, which is taken from the Hollman et al. dataset, is the moment when the spacecraft passes from one region to another.
 These then come with four different labels, magnetopause in (MP_IN), magnetopause out (MP_OUT), bow shock in (BS_IN), and bow shock out (BS_OUT).
 As the boundaries are quite variable, single crossings can be uncommon.
-Therefore a useful way to characterise boundaries is using _encounters_.
+Therefore, a useful way to characterise boundaries is using _encounters_.
 An encounter is a collection of crossings associated with one traversal of a boundary.
-The encounters code and functions uses the Hollman et al. dataset to group the crossings by encounters.
+The encounters code and functions use the Hollman et al. dataset to group the crossings by their encounters.